gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Test task is skipped when there are no tests

-GRADLE-2702 is fixed and now the test task behavior is more correct: it is skipped when there are no inputs (no tests).
+The test task is now _skipped_ when there are no tests to execute (GRADLE-2702).

-Previously, in the no-tests scenario, the test task was still executed, testCompile and testRuntime configurations were resolved and an empty html report was generated.
+Previously, in the no-tests scenario, the test task was still executed.
+This meant that dependency resolution would occur and an empty html report was generated.
-This change affects the end users only in a good way (faster builds!) but nevertheless it needs to be mentioned as a potentially breaking change
-(no more empty reports, task skipped when no inputs).
+This new behavior results in faster builds when there are no tests.
+No negative impacts on existing builds are expected.

 ### Bnd library used by OSGi plugin updated

 The [OSGi plugin](userguide/osgi_plugin.html) uses the [Bnd](http://www.aqute.biz/Bnd/Bnd) tool to generate bundle manifests.
 The version used has changed from `1.50.0` to `2.1.0` with the 1.7 release.

 While this should be completely backwards compatible, it is a significant upgrade.

 ## External contributions